vbuterin/pybitcointools/README.md

 Transaction broadcast has been tested for all of these.

+* For the following, local operations such as making and signing transactions are supported but explorer dependant operations (unspent, pushtx, etc.) are not yet supported.:

+* Bitcoin Gold mainnet
+* Bitcoin Gold testnet

 Segregrated Witness transactions also supported for:
 * Bitcoin mainnet
 * Bitcoin testnet